enkidevs/curriculum/JavaScript/Npm/prepare-your-module-for-publishing.md

 ```
 $ npm publish --access=public
 ```
-You should now be able to find your package on npm website.
+You should now be able to find your package in the npm registry.

 ---
 ## Revision